-This report documents the construction monitoring, construction methods, and the results of the quality control testing performed during the 2011 construction of the Mount Polley TSF raise to approximately El.
+This report documents the construction monitoring, construction methods, and the results of the quality control testing performed during the 2011 construction of the Mount Polley TSF 2.1 m crest raise to approximately El.
 960.1 m.
 This report also represents the 2011 annual review of the MPMC TSF.